neo4jrb/activegraph/docs/Configuration.rst

   **class_name_property**
     **Default:** ``:_classname``

-    Which property should be used to determine the ``ActiveNode`` class to wrap the node in
+    Which property should be used to determine the ``Node`` class to wrap the node in

-    If there is no value for this property on a node the node`s labels will be used to determine the ``ActiveNode`` class
+    If there is no value for this property on a node the node`s labels will be used to determine the ``Node`` class

     .. seealso:: :ref:`activenode-wrapping`